 We believe that having normal flexibility and joint mobility is one of the cornerstones of good health.
 Most non traumatic injures are the result of poor posture and or flexibility restrictions that you have developed through life.
 If you want to feel good on the golf course or continue to do the activities you love throughout your life, you will need to be able to move well and be flexible.
 Our flexibility sessions are generally 60 min sessions that include a flexibility/mobility evaluation at your first session at which time we will assess where your flexibility limitations are and create a plan consisting of trigger point release, active release technique, manual therapy and stretching to restore your flexibility to normal standards.
 Each session is 60 min.

-Staying Strong is the core of a healthy lifestyle, it doesn’t matter if you are 83 years old and want to maintain your muscle mass or a high school athlete working on making the team.
+Staying strong is the core of a healthy lifestyle, it doesn’t matter if you are 83 years old and want to maintain your muscle mass or a high school athlete working on making the team.
 Every person is starting from a different place when it comes to strength and I’ve found that all of my clients have a different tolerance level to exertion and post workout soreness.
 If you don’t like being sore we will work with you on programs that don’t result in post workout soreness.
-My opinion is that strength should be gained slowly and deliberately focusing on developing a foundation of strength in the muscles that create control and stability.
+Our opinion is that strength should be gained slowly and deliberately focusing on developing a foundation of strength in the muscles that create control and stability.
 Once we have created a strong foundation we will start working on more challenging lifts to develop muscle mass and power.

 Working out with injuries and chronic pain